 Financial requirement: The applicant should meet the financial requirement for the grant of fiancé visa entry clearance.
 The financial requirement for a fiancé visa can be met through

-- income of not less than £29,000 gross per annum of the UK sponsor from employment or self-employment; and/or
+- income of not less than £29,000 gross per annum from the UK sponsor from employment or self-employment; and/or

 - savings the applicant and/or the sponsor; or